vatsalgupta67/Process-Hollowing/README.md

   ***6. If you're injecting to custom binary - It might fails due to Memory allocation issue , still depends on your Privilege and many 3rd level factors.
 But you can give it a try - In some cases it will work !! :nazar_amulet:***

-***7. As we know EDR's and AV signatures keep updating, so we created an obfuscated release to assist you !!!***
+***7. As we know EDR's and AV signatures keep updating, so we created an obfuscated release to aasist you  and have tested on the Latest Updated Windows . !!!***

 ## ⚠️**Keep few things in mind when using obfuscated release -**